CS-DS-125/125book/source/04-Functions/FunctionCalls.rst

 that uses return values like this (storing them in variables); now you can understand in some more detail exactly what is happening when you do.

-We can also unpack a common pattern we've been using for a while in order to understand it more fully:
+Let's look at common pattern we've been using for a while, and think about it in terms of what we have learned about functions:

 .. code:: python

    age = int(input("Please enter your age: "))

-Here, there are *two* function calls.
+This code has *two* function calls.
 It is calling the ``int()`` function and the ``input()`` function.
 We can see that the argument to ``input()`` is ``"Please enter your age: "``.
 But what is the argument to ``int()``, exactly?